 The Hudson River School Art Trail — Hike to the nearby sites made famous by the painters of the Hudson River School.

 "Cedar Grove" — the Thomas Cole House in the nearby Town of Catskill, a national historic site.

-"Olana" — The Frederick Church House, in Hudson, NY, hailed by many as the queen of the Hudson Valley estates
+"Olana" — The Frederick Church House, in Hudson, NY, hailed by many as the queen of the Hudson Valley estates.

 The Wadsworth Atheneum's renowned Hudson River School collection, the finest of its kind, contains over 65 Hudson River landscapes, including thirteen of Thomas Cole's.
 The paintings are currently traveling as an exhibit in Europe (9/08).
 Founder Daniel Wadsworth was one of Cole's most important patrons.

-Book: "Kaaterskill - From the Catskill Mountain House to the Hudson River School"
+Check out this book: "Kaaterskill - From the Catskill Mountain House to the Hudson River School"